On the Zariski multiplicity conjecture for weighted homogeneous and Newton non-degenerate line singularities: Examples

-A priori, it is far from being obvious to decide whether this family is topologically $\mathscr{V}$-equisingular or not.
-However, this easily follows from Corollary \ref{cmt3}.
-Indeed, the polynomial function $f_0(z_1,z_2,z_3)=z_1^2z_2^2+z_2^5+z_3^4$ is weighted homogeneous with respect to the weights $\mathbf{w}:=(6,4,5)$, the singular locus $\Sigma f_t$ of $f_t$ near the origin is given by the $z_1$-axis, and the restriction $f_{t\mid V(z_1)}$ has an isolated singularity at the origin.
-Clearly the smallest weight $w_{i_0}=4$ divides the weighted degree $d=20$ of $f_0$.
-An easy computation also shows that for any $t$ sufficiently small, the relative 1st polar variety $\Gamma^1_{f_t,\mathbf{z}}$ of $f_t$ with respect to $\mathbf{z}$ is given by
+A priori, it is far from being obvious to decide whether this family is topologically equisingular or not.
+However this easily follows from Theorem \ref{mt3}.
+Indeed, the polynomial function $f_0(z_1,z_2,z_3)=z_1^4z_2^2+z_2^4+z_3^4$ is weighted homogeneous with respect to the weights $(w_1,w_2,w_3)=(1,2,2)$, the singular locus $\Sigma f_t$ of $f_t$ near $\mathbf{0}$ is given by the $z_1$-axis, and the restriction $f_t\vert_{V(z_1)}$ has an isolated singularity at~$\mathbf{0}$ with a Milnor number independent of $t$.
+In particular, since $f_t\vert_{V(z_1)}$ is a function of two variables, the family $\{f_t\vert_{V(z_1)}\}$ is topologically equisingular.
+Finally, an easy computation shows that